crewagreementworkshop/exploring_crew_agreements/pages/archive.md

 permalink: /archive/
 ---

 Maritime History Workshops was founded in 2022 by Drs.
-Valerie Burton, Meaghan Walker, and Kristof Locckx, in partnership with the [Maritime History Archive](https://mha.mun.ca/) at Memorial University of Newfoundland.
+Valerie Burton, Meaghan Walker, and Kristof Loockx, in partnership with the [Maritime History Archive](https://mha.mun.ca/) at Memorial University of Newfoundland.
 Since that time we have hosted four successful events.

 For more information about these events, please click through the titles or make a selection via Past Events.